Illinois State Fair: Present

 Starting with the end of World War II, the growth of productivity in agriculture began to reduce the number of jobs in American farming, both as a percentage of total population and in absolute numbers.
 State fairs began to transition themselves from agricultural trade shows to entertainment operations.

 In Illinois, the State Fair Grandstand, originally built as a place to watch harness racing (and still used for that purpose as of 2022) became a venue for concerts and recitals.
 The "state fair circuit" became a recognized part of the overall live-music industry for many performers, especially but not exclusively in country music.
 Noted concerts held at The Grandstand include The Who, performing as an opening act for The Association in 1968.

 Agricultural show operations, competitions, and judging continued in Springfield, but many State Fairgoers in 2021 were attending the fair to watch parades and spectacles, enjoy the festival rides, listen to music, or drink beer in one of numerous "beer tents."

 The Illinois State Fairgrounds now contains more than 100 permanent buildings.
 In addition, participants set up countless pavilions and trailers during the period the State Fair is in operation.
 The Illinois State Fair is operated by the Illinois Department of Agriculture, which states in the state's official "Illinois Blue Book" that the purpose of the State Fair is to "showcase Illinois agriculture and offer wholesome family entertainment."

 The Illinois State Fairgrounds are also used as a venue for other competitive and entertainment operations throughout the year, such as motorcycle and car racing, horse shows, and rodeos.

 Reported attendance at the Illinois State Fair was approximately 650,000 in 2003, 671,333 in 2004, 672,615 in 2005, approximately 705,000 in 2006, 737,052 in 2008, 918,435 in 2012, and 961,142 in 2013.
 After a change in attendance count methodology, reported State Fair attendance dropped sharply.
 Attendees totaled 411,547 in 2015, 347,855 in 2016, 401,648 in 2017, and 369,144 in 2018.
 In 2019, attendance at the Illinois State Fair reversed declining trends with 509,000 fairgoers and record revenues.
 Headlining entertainment acts included Snoop Dogg and Reba McEntire.

 The 2020 state fair was reduced as a safety measure during the COVID-19 pandemic in Illinois, the main shows were removed, the first cancellation since World War II.
 The agricultural and motorsport events were moved to September and early October.
 The animal shows were repurposed as the Junior Livestock Expo held in September, while the Allen Crowe 100 and Bettenhausen 100 races on the State Fair were held in October.

+State fair attendance recovered after the pandemic, with 723,079 attendees counted in August 2025.